 A164.2.
 M2020 - Management of Oral Medications is not automatically assigned a specific code just because a patient resides in a facility, such as an assisted living facility (ALF).
 M2020 should report the patient's ability to take the correct dose(s) of the correct oral medication(s) at the correct times.
-The assessing clinician uses clinical judgment to determine the patient's current ability based on observation and assessment of the complexity of the patient's overall drug regimen, as well as patient characteristics, including cognitive status, vision, strength, manual dexterity, and general mobility.
+The assessing clinician uses clinical judgment to determine the patient's overall drug regimen, as well as patient characteristics, including cognitive status, vision, strength, manual dexterity, and general mobility.
 Assessment of a patient in an ALF includes consideration of whether a patient can get to the location where the medications are routinely stored at the correct times, can recognize the correct medication dose(s), and take their oral medications, recognizing that someone would need to make the medication available to the patient once they are at the location (e.g., nursing office or medication cart).